electron-userland/electron-builder/configuration/publish.md

 }
 ```

+[Custom](https://github.com/electron-userland/electron-builder/issues/3261) publish provider can be used if need.

 !!! tip "Macros"
     In all publish options [File Macros](../file-patterns.md#file-macros) are supported.

 ## How to Publish